tomvanbraeckel/yamcs.github.com/docs/tools/Archive_Browser.md

 permalink: /docs/tools/Archive_Browser/
 ---

 Archive Browser is an application that allows inspecting the content of the TM and PP archive, as well as retrieving data as packets or parameters.
-It can be run either as a standalone application (`archive-browser.sh`) or from the Yamcs Monitor.
+It can be run either as a standalone application (<tt>archive-browser.sh</tt>) or from the Yamcs Monitor.

 ![Archive Browser](/assets/tools/archive-browser.png){: .center-image }

-### Getting Started
+## Getting Started
 The main part of the window comprises a display to visualize the content of the archive.
 When opening the window for the first time, it needs to be populated.
 This is done by entering the start and end range and clicking **Reload View**.
 The buttons next to the **Reload Range** input fields can be pressed to popup a calendar that can be used to select the date.
 The time of the day has to be entered manually.
 In addition, the **Select last...** dropdown can be used to fill in the range start with current_time (3, 6 or 12 months).
 Leaving any of the fields empty, means minus or plus infinity.
 To refresh data with the newest realtime data, the end of the range can be left empty.

 Clicking the **Reload View** button, will request information from Yamcs Server about all data available in the selected range, so this operation may take some time, depending on the amount of data, and depending on the bandwidth of the network connection.
 During the reload process, the *Packets* row in the *Archive Information* box displays the progress.